Covering space theory for directed topology: Directed topology

-A \textit{pospace} $X$ is a space $X$ equipped with a partial order $\leqslant_X$ on its points such that $\graph{\leqslant_X}$ is closed in the standard product topology of $X\times X$.
+A \textit{preordered space} is a space $X$ equipped with a preorder $\leqslant_X$.on its points.
+A \textit{pospace} is a preordered space $X$ whose preorder is a partial order whose graph $\graph{\leqslant_X}$ is closed in the standard product topology of $X\times X$.
 In other words, a pospace is a poset topologized so that topological limits commute with inequalities.
 Examples include the the real number line $\vec{\mathbb{R}}$ equipped with its standard total order.
 Every pospace is Hausdorff by \cite[Proposition VI-1.4]{scott:lattices}.

 \begin{eg} A Hausdorff space with its trivial partial order is a pospace. \end{eg}